kubeovn/docs/docs/guide/loadbalancer-service.en.md

   - --enable-lb-svc=true                  // parameter is set to true
 ```

-### Create NetworkAttachmentDefinition CRD resource
+### Create NetworkAttachmentDefinition CRD Resource

-Create a `net-attach-def` resource by applying the following yaml:
+Refer to the following YAML and create the `net-attach-def` resource:

 ```yaml
 apiVersion: "k8s.cni.cncf.io/v1"